 Joe serves as the firm’s Ethics Counsel.
-In this role, he addresses ethics and risk management issues for our 150+ lawyer firm.
-The Wisconsin Supreme Court has appointed Joe to the Wisconsin lawyer regulation system’s Board of Administrative Oversight, which monitors the fairness, effectiveness and efficiency of the attorney regulation system in Wisconsin.
-Joe also serves on the State Bar of Wisconsin’s Standing Committee on Professional Ethics.
+In this role, he addresses ethics and risk management issues for our firm.
+Joe also serves as Chair of the Wisconsin lawyer regulation system’s Board of Administrative Oversight, which monitors the fairness, effectiveness and efficiency of the attorney regulation system in Wisconsin.

 Prior to joining von Briesen, Joe was a partner in the Chicago office of Kirkland & Ellis LLP and, earlier in his career, worked in the Civil Division (Torts Branch) of the United States Department of Justice.

-Joe is a member of the American Bar Association, the State Bar of Wisconsin, the Milwaukee Bar Association (Chair, Government Law Section; Member, Fee Arbitration Committee), the Seventh Circuit Bar Association, the Eastern District of Wisconsin Bar Association and the Association of Professional Responsibility Lawyers.
+Joe is a member of the American Bar Association, the State Bar of Wisconsin, the Milwaukee Bar Association (Member: Board of Directors, Fee Arbitration Committee), the Seventh Circuit Bar Association, the Eastern District of Wisconsin Bar Association (Member, Board of Directors) and the Association of Professional Responsibility Lawyers.

 - MDL 2179: In re Oil Spill by the Oil Rig Deepwater Horizon (E.D.
 Louisiana): Represented BP in the spill response and multidistrict litigation arising from the explosion of the Deepwater Horizon oil rig on April 20, 2010.

 - Regional counsel for large pharmaceutical company in multidistrict litigation regarding company's pharmaceutical products.